foundry-vtt-community/wiki.js/development/api/flags.md

 ##### Mutation
-Simply mutating a flag's value on a document's data will not persist that change in the database, nor broadcast that change to other connected clients.
+Simply mutating a flag's value on a document's data with `=` assignment will not persist that change in the database, nor broadcast that change to other connected clients.
+Keep this in mind when editing a document during a hook that fires in `prepareData`.

 ### Getting a flag's value